kugurst/git-lunch-and-learn/git-recitation-notes.md

 - Run `git status` to look at the state of the repository

-- We made a file called `my_file.txt` and wrote "hello world" to it.
+- We made a fil called `my_file.txt` and wrote "hello world" to it.
 - We told git, through `git add`, to track the change to this file, and any future changes to it.
 - After we've added all changes we want to track, we save them, which git calls "committing"